WenceslausIV/trinity/README.md

 - **“Sword”** - Cost: 1, Function: attack a targeted body part.
 Damage: 30
 - **“Mace”** - Cost: 2, Function: attack a targeted body part.
 Damage: 60
 - **“Sharp Sword”** - Cost: 2, Function: attack a targeted body part but only causes bleeding.
 Damage: 3 per sec for 30 secs
-- **“Divine rapier”** - Cost:4, Function attack a targeted body part of the opponent and yourself.
+- **“Divine rapier”** - Cost: 4, Function attack a targeted body part of the opponent and yourself.
 Damage: 210 to enemy and 120 to player itself.

 ### Utility Cards